 - An international conference in London on The Listening Zones of NGOs with invited papers from NGO and translation/interpreting practitioners as well as languages/translation and IR/development studies scholars will be organised in summer 2018

-- 'Listening, Power and Inclusion: Languages in Development NGOs', report on the workshop, 2 November 2016, SOAS, London.
+- 'Listening, Power and Inclusion: Languages in Development NGOs', 2 November 2016, SOAS, London.
+Read the report.

 - 'Translating in Danger Zones seminar series', A series of six free seminars held at the University of Reading that explores translation and interpreting in a variety of global socio-political contexts, presented by practitioners and researchers.